HordodongA/Codecool-Full-Stack-Exam-Project_Backend/readme.md

 📀 Landlord Database is connected
 ```
 It means that the server is ready to use.
-In case of errors, the server uses the console to indicate them, and also send apprpriat responses to the client side.
+In case of errors, the server uses the console to indicate them, and also send appropriate responses to the client side.
 #### OpenAPI 3.0 (Swagger) documentation
 There is an api documentation in the root of the repository and it is served too by the server at /api/docs endpoint.
 If it needs to be updated or corrected, there is need to save the new version in json and yaml formats and with the same name and place.